Notice

 The project setup contains a multi-module Maven build.
 Commonly used classes (like the Trace-X data model) should be extracted into a separate submodule and reused across the project.
 However, this is not a "one-size-fits-all" solution.
 New submodules should be created with care and require a review by the team.

 The Maven build alone only leads up to the JAR artifact of Trace-X. To create Docker images, the Docker build feature is used.
-This copies all resources into a builder image, builds the software and creates a final Docker image at the end that can then be deployed.
+This copies all resources into a build image, builds the software and creates a final Docker image at the end that can then be deployed.

 Code generation